Tyrrrz/Onova/Readme.md

 [![NuGet](https://img.shields.io/nuget/v/Onova.svg)](https://nuget.org/packages/Onova)
 [![NuGet](https://img.shields.io/nuget/dt/Onova.svg)](https://nuget.org/packages/Onova)

-Onova is a library that provides a simple but extensible interface to perform auto-updates in applications.
-It was designed primarily for open source projects that distribute their releases using archive files instead of installers, but can be configured to support almost any setup.
+Onova is a library that provides a framework for performing auto-updates in applications.
+It was designed primarily for projects that distribute their releases using archive files instead of installers, but can be configured to support almost any setup.
 Acquired updates are applied in place via an external process, so there are no launchers, release files or special directories.

 ## Download